 - Learn how to overcome limiting beliefs

-To break limiting beliefs, you need to define them first.
+In order to begin breaking limiting beliefs, you need to define them first.

 WHAT ARE LIMITING BELIEFS?